WDI-SEA/django-file-uploads/README.md

 If you fork and clone this repo from a fresh start you'll need to run a command to create a database Django expects to see.
+Then you should be able to run the server.

 ```
 createdb uploadsite
+python3 manage.py runserver
 ```

 ## Licensing